 Discover the History of the Valley

-Visit the eclectic hamlet of Hedley (pop 260) to pan for gold in the Similkameen River at the mouth of Hedley/20-mile Creek.
-The Snaza’ist Discovery Centre and the Hedley Museum offer insightful exhibits into our First Nations and prospecting history.
-Stop at the Country Market for coffee, lunch, liquor, and pantry items or Hedley Grand Union for lunch, coffees, baking and local crafts.
-Located one hour east of Penticton or three and a half hours from Vancouver.
+Visit the eclectic hamlet of Hedley (pop 260) located one hour west of Penticton or three and a half hours from Vancouver.
+Pan for gold in the Similkameen River at the mouth of Hedley/20-mile Creek.
+The Hedley Museum offer insightful exhibits into our First Nations and prospecting history.
+Check out the 20+ artists, stop at the Country Market for coffee, lunch, liquor, and pantry items or Hedley Grand Union for lunch, coffee, baking, clothes and local crafts.
+The Upper Similkameen Indian Band office is located in Hedley.

 Hedley Top 10 List